catherinezucker/dustmaps/docs/examples.rst

 	from dustmaps.decaps import DECaPSQueryLite
 	decapslite = DECaPSQueryLite()

-To combine the Bayestar and DECaPS 3D dust maps, users should query Bayestar for regions north of declination :math:\delta = -30^\circ and DECaPS for regions south of :math:\delta = -30^\circ, taking advantage of each map’s optimal sky coverage.
+To combine the Bayestar and DECaPS 3D dust maps, users should query Bayestar for regions north of declination −30° and DECaPS for regions south of −30°, taking advantage of each map’s optimal sky coverage.
 As an example, we can generate a few dozen random coordinates in the Galactic plane, filter them by declination, and then query the appropriate map—Bayestar or DECaPS—based on each coordinate’s position.